-Hot off the press: the opening date for one of the world’s most anticipated cultural attractions has been announced.
-In eight months, on Saturday 15 September 2018, you will be able to walk through the doors of V&A Dundee, Scotland’s first design museum.
+V&A Dundee, Scotland’s first design museum and one of the world’s most anticipated cultural attractions has officially announced its opening date.
+On Saturday 15 September 2018, you will be able to walk through the doors of V&A Dundee into an incredible atmosphere of innovation, creativity, and featuring fascinating exhibitions.

 V&A Dundee will be the only V&A museum in the world outside London and will become the global home for Scotland’s design heritage.
 The museum will give you an introduction to over 500 years of brilliance, ingenuity and achievement in Scottish creativity and the best examples of design from around the world.
 It’s genius galore!